Vendicated/Vencord/src/plugins/voiceMessages/README.md

 # voiceMessages

-Send voice messages (through microphone or imported sound file*), like with mobile clients.
+Allows you to send voice messages like on mobile.

-**Imported sound files will not play on iOS clients if the sound is not encoded as Opus.**
+**Imported sound files will not play on iOS clients if the file is not OggOpus.**